MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

 The `timezone` package doesn't provide a way to obtain the current time zone on the device so developers will need to use [platform channels](https://flutter.dev/docs/development/platform-integration/platform-channels) or use other packages that may be able to provide the information.
 The example app uses the [`flutter_native_timezone`](https://pub.dev/packages/flutter_native_timezone) plugin.

-Assuming the local location has been set, the `zonedScheduled` method can then be called in a manner similar to the following code
+Assuming the local location has been set, the `zonedSchedule` method can then be called in a manner similar to the following code

 ```dart
 await flutterLocalNotificationsPlugin.zonedSchedule(